zhanghai/PatternLock/README.md

 }
 ```

-Note that protected fields inherited from `BasePatternActivity`, such as `messageText` and `patternView`, are also there ready for your customization.
+Note that protected fields inherited from `BasePatternActivity`, such as `mMessageText` and `mPatternView`, are also there ready for your customization.

 ## Differences with android-lockpattern